-Cuban-born artist María Elena González is an internationally recognized sculptor based in Brooklyn, NY, and San Francisco, CA. González interweaves the conceptual with a strong dedication to craft in her complex installations and poetic arrangements, exploring themes like identity, memory, and dislocation.
-Over a career spanning thirty years she has won the Prix de Rome (2003), and more recently, the Grand Prize at the 30th Biennial of Graphic Arts at Ljubljana, Slovenia (2013).
-She was a Guggenheim Fellow (2006) and has been awarded grants from numerous foundations including Pollock-Krasner, Joan Mitchell, New York Foundation for the Arts, and Penny McCall.
-She has served as the Sculpture Commissioner for New York City’s Design Commission and has also taught at Cooper Union School of Art, Skowhegan School of Painting and Sculpture, and the San Francisco Art Institute among others.In 2017 González’s work will be featured in Home: So Different, So Appealing, to be presented by the Los Angeles County Museum of Art (LACMA) and organized in collaboration with the Museum of Fine Arts, Houston [as part of the Getty-funded Pacific Standard Time exhibition program].
-Additionally, in 2017 her work will be exhibited at the Museum of Latin American Art (MOLAA) in Relational Undercurrents: Contemporary Art of the Caribbean Archipelago.
-González’s work can be found in numerous public collections including the Kunstmuseum Basel, Switzerland; Museum voor Modern Kunst, Arnhem, The Netherlands; Museum of Art, The Rhode Island School of Design, Providence, RI; The Museum of Arts and Design, New York; and The Solomon R. Guggenheim Museum, New York.
+Cuban-born artist María Elena González (b.
+1957) is an internationally recognized sculptor based in Brooklyn, NY, and the San Francisco Bay Area, CA. González interweaves the conceptual with a strong dedication to craft in her complex installations and poetic arrangements, exploring themes like identity, memory, and dislocation.
+Over a career spanning thirty years she has won the Prix de Rome (2003), and more recently, Grand Prize at the 30th Biennial of Graphic Arts at Ljubljana, Slovenia (2013).
+She was a Guggenheim Fellow (2006) and has been awarded grants from numerous foundations including Anonymous Was a Woman, Creative Capital, Pollock-Krasner (4 time recipient), Joan Mitchell, New York Foundation for the Arts, and Penny McCall, among others.
+Additionally, she has served as the Sculpture Commissioner for the Design Commission of the City of New York.
+González has taught at the Cooper Union School of Art, the Skowhegan School of Painting and Sculpture, among others, and served, until its closing, as a tenured Associate Professor and Chair of the Sculpture Department at the San Francisco Art Institute.